 Maintain Your Professional Registration

-Your insurance and your professional reputation depend on maintaining your Architects Board registration and meeting ongoing competence requirements.
-A lapsed registration can affect your insurance cover and your ability to practise.
+Your insurance and professional reputation depend on maintaining current registration with your state or territory architects board.
+A lapsed registration can affect your insurance cover and your legal entitlement to use the title 'architect'.
+Stay on top of renewal dates and continuing professional development requirements.

 Frequently Asked Questions